Best Hearing Aids for Active Lifestyles, Tested and Reviewed by Audiologists

 Pricing

-Eargo’s prices range from $1,650 to $2,950 per pair.
-Three-year financing is available for as little as $67 per month if that works better for your budget.
-Eargo may not be as affordable as MDHearing or Otofonix, but it offers technology similar to prescription hearing aids for a fraction of the cost.
+Eargo’s prices range from $799 to $2,699 per pair.
+Three-year financing is available for as little as $23 per month.
+Eargo may not be as affordable as MDHearing or Jabra Enhance, but they are still much cheaper than most prescription hearing aids from brands like Signia and Starkey.
+Eargo offers solid value for money in our book, thanks to their mobile app, lifetime support, and discreet models.

 -